Kyomian/cs3243/uninformed-search.md

 Do we really need to push all b descendants to the stack?
 No need.
 You need an extra data structure:
 You can consider one neighbour first, instead all the b neighbours.
 The extra data structure is used to save the ANCESTOR, so you can re-trace the steps.

+<b>DLS</b>

+If infinite depth, cannot use DFS...
+Use DLS.
+DFS with depth limit l.

+<b>IDS</b>

+Perform DLSs with increasing depth limit until goal node is reached.

+Iterative deepening search may seem wasteful because states are generated multiple times.
+It turns out this is <b>not too costly</b>.
+The reason is that in a search tree with the same (or nearly the same) branching factor at each level, most of the nodes are in the bottom level, so it does not matter much that the upper levels are generated multiple times.